President Obama urges civility in public discourse.

 F. Chuck Todd now happily reporting this on Mess NBC.

-President Obama urging civility.
+President Obama urging civility in public discourse.

-In public discourse, when I think of the left wing, I think civil, don't you?
+When I think of the left wing, I think civil, don't you?

-He doesn't get more civil than that.
+Why, it doesn't get more civil than that.

 The trashing of the Tea Party movement for the last nearly two years, that's civil.